Empirical Welfare Maximization with Constraints: Theoretical results

 \subsection{Motivation and setup}

-I begin by setting up a general constrained optimization problem, which depends on the following random attributes of an individual:
+I begin by setting up a general constrained optimization problem, which depends on the following attributes of an individual:

-Here $\Gamma$ is her benefit from the treatment, $R$ is the cost to the policymaker of providing her with the treatment, and $X\in\mathcal{X}\subset\mathbb{R}^{p}$ denotes her $p$-dimensional characteristics.
-The individual belongs to a population that can be characterized by the joint distribution $P$ on her random attributes $A$.
+Here $\tau$ is benefit from the treatment for the individual, $C$ is the cost to the policymaker of providing the individual with the treatment, and $X\in\mathcal{X}\subset\mathbb{R}^{p}$ denotes their $p$-dimensional characteristics.
+The individual belongs to a population that can be characterized by the joint distribution $P$ on the attributes $A$.
 The unknown distribution $P\in\mathcal{P}$ is from a class of distributions $\mathcal{P}$.

 A policy $g(X)\in\{0,1\}$ determines the treatment status for an individual with observed characteristics $X$, where 1 is treatment and 0 is no treatment.
 Let $\mathcal{G}$ denote the class of policies policymakers can choose from.
 The optimization problem is to find a policy with maximal benefit while subject to a constraint on its cost:\footnote{Following \citet{kitagawa_who_2018}, I implicitly assume the maximizer exists in $\mathcal{G}$ with the notation in (\ref{eq:population primal}). }